Discovering overlapping communities in multi-layer directed networks: Related work

-However, multi-layer ScBM can not capture the overlapping community structure of multi-layer directed networks.
-The mixed membership stochastic block model (MMSB) \citep{MMSB} allows each node to belong to multiple communities for single-layer undirected networks.
-The multi-way blockmodel introduced in \cite{airoldi2013multi} extends MMSB from undirected networks to directed networks. \citep{mao2021estimating} develops an efficient spectral algorithm to estimate overlapping community memberships and derives the node-wise error bounds under MMSB. \citep{jin2024mixed} develops an algorithm with theoretical guarantees to fit a degree-corrected version of MMSB. \citep{qing2023regularized} designs two regularized spectral clustering algorithms based on a regularized Laplacian matrix to estimate nodes' memberships under MMSB.
+While the spectral-based methods proposed in \citep{lei2023bias, su2024spectral,qingMLDCSBM} have been successful in detecting non-overlapping communities in multi-layer networks, the task of identifying overlapping communities is more challenging.
+The mixed membership stochastic block model (MMSB) \citep{MMSB} allows each node to belong to multiple communities for single-layer undirected networks, and it is one of the most popular statistical models in network science due to its generality, flexibility, and interpretability.
+The multi-way blockmodel introduced in \cite{airoldi2013multi} extends MMSB from undirected networks to directed networks.

+Spectral-based methods have also been developed for overlapping community detection in single-layer networks.
+For example, based on the observation that there exists an ideal simplex structure inherent in the leading eigenvector matrix of the expectation adjacency matrix, \citep{mao2021estimating} develops an efficient spectral algorithm to estimate overlapping community memberships and derives the node-wise error bounds under MMSB. \citep{jin2024mixed} develops an algorithm called Mixed-SCORE with theoretical guarantees to fit a degree-corrected version of MMSB, where Mixed-SCORE is also designed based on an ideal simplex structure inherent in the row-wise ratio matrix of the leading eigenvector matrix from the expectation adjacency matrix.
+The Mixed-SCORE algorithm can be viewed as an extension of the SCORE algorithm developed in \cite{SCORE} from non-overlapping networks to overlapping networks. \citep{qing2023regularized} designs two regularized spectral clustering algorithms based on a regularized Laplacian matrix to estimate nodes' memberships under MMSB.
 For works on overlapping community detection in \citep{mao2021estimating,qing2023regularized,jin2024mixed}, vertex hunting algorithms developed in \citep{araujo2001successive,gillis2013fast,gillis2015semidefinite,jin2024mixed} are applied to hunt for pure nodes, as defined later.
-In this article, the proposed spectral method combines the debiased idea in \citep{lei2023bias,su2024spectral} and the vertex hunting technique in \citep{mao2021estimating} to estimate nodes's mixed memberships under the proposed model.